tosinfolarin/gutendex-book-search/README.md

 https://www.youtube.com/watch?v=AS79oJ3Fcf0

-Bugs that need fixing:
+Bugs that can be fixed to improve the application:
-Currently when loading the information to tell the user it is loading isn't displaying as expected Currently if the search returns an empty array, there is no information being displayed to the user
+Currently when loading the information to tell the user it is loading isn't displaying as expected Currently if the API call returns an empty array, there is no information being displayed to the user to say this